Toaaa/csgo-inv-patcher/README.md

 ## Usage

+> ⚠️ Make sure that the game is closed before running the patcher.

 1. Run a [compiled binary](#installation).

 2. Follow the Prompt: When the patcher runs, it will ask you which version you want to patch.
 In our case, we want to patch the CS:GO version, so we select CS:GO.